cole-mickens/wfvm/README.md

 * Running Windows unit tests on Hydra.

-Thanks to Adam Höse from Tweag.io for help with with this development.
+Thanks to Adam Höse from Tweag.io for help with this development.

 How to use
 ==========